HsiaoHang/git_MetaOverlap/README.md

 # git_MetaOverlap

-This repository contains two folders: [data], [code], and [output], to reproduce all the results of the paper 'Co-occurrence between size groups within populations decreases with maximum body size across marine fish populations'.
+This repository contains two folders: [code], and [output], to reproduce all the results of the paper 'Co-occurrence between size groups within populations decreases with maximum body size across marine fish populations'.

 a.
-The [data] folder contains following files:

-1. [Beukhof_2019_TraitData.xlsx] is life history trait data downloaded from <Beukhof E, Dencker TS, Palomares MLD et al. A trait collection of marine fish species from North Atlantic and Northeast Pacific continental shelf seas.
-2019, DOI: 10.1594/PANGAEA.900866.>

-2. [a_common_name_all_stocks.csv] has scientific and corresponding common name for each species.

-Note: The CPUE in the North Sea and Scottish West Coast regions are downloaded from ices data portal <https://datras.ices.dk/Data_products/Download/Download_Data_public.aspx> in the format of CPUE per length per subarea per year quarter.
-All the CPUE data (North Sea, Scottish West Coast, Eastern Bering Sea) are available upon request to authors.

-b.The [code] folder contains eight R scripts, which should be run sequentially from 01 to 08.
+The [code] folder contains eight R scripts, which should be run sequentially from 01 to 08.

-c.
+b.
 The [output] folder contains following files:

 1. [cpue.length.subarea.yearqua.csv] is compiled time series of cpue per body length per subarea for each year for each population, generated from <05_calculate_indices.Rmd>